sethmichel/Distributed-AI-Data-Infrastructure/Design_Docs/Database_&_Connections_Design.md

 					"created_at":      data.CreatedAt,
 				},
 			}
 			valBytes, err := json.Marshal(req) // serialize into bytes
 			if err != nil {
 				log.Printf("Error marshaling duckdb write request: %v", err) continue
 			}
 			pipe.RPush(ctx, Services.RedisWriteQueue, valBytes)
 		}
 			- then the db service will see redis got a job pushed to it and on its next scheduled check it'll process it

-**reads**
+		- // READ
+		- see example below (example 1)

+**model_id's of production models**
+key: redisConn.SAdd(ctx, "prod_models", args...)

+- service d deletes and creates them

+**model_metadata**
+key = "model_metadata:" + m.ModelID

+service b
+	- accesses this, does not write
+	- key: model:{model_id}:artifact
+service d
+	- only prod models: writes it at startup, and replaces it on retraining models

+**model artifacts**
+key (go):
+	cleanExt := strings.TrimPrefix(ext, ".")
+    fmt.Sprintf("model:%s:%s", m.ModelID, cleanExt)

+- service d
+	- creates and deletes them (from redis only)
+- service b
+	- reads them

+---

+# azure

+service d
+	- downloads the prod artifacts
+	- on training a new model
+		- changes existing artifact names to remove the production word
+		- uploads the new prod artifacts and they include the word production in their name

+**Example 1**
+redis job queue read request
 - we have to pause the calling service until we get the duckdb response
 - the database service will write the read result to redis under the same key
 - it will do reads concurrently, up to 50 via go routines for each request